GalaticStryder/kernel_lge_msm8974/readme.md

 	./build-anykernel.sh

-Follow the on-screen guide to compile your variant for a given Android version.
+Follow the on-screen guide to compile your variant for a given **Android** version compatibility.

-Mentions
+Contributors
 -------------------------

+The developers and users that helped with the __**Lambda Kernel project**__.

 - savoca
+- blastagator
 - myfluxi
 - dorimanx
-- bbedward
+- bamonkey
 - alucard24
 - neobuddy89
 - sultanxda
-- humberos
 - showp1984
 - faux123